sehnoh/demoapp-testing/README.md

 to non-programmers) than a set of unit tests can, at least to the extent the integration test environment resembles production.

-Actually "integration test" gets used for a wide variety of things, from full-on system tests against an environment made to resemble production to any test that uses a resource (like a database or queue) that isn't mocked out.
+Actually integration test gets used for a wide variety of things, from full-on system tests against an environment made to resemble production to any test that uses a resource (like a database or queue) that isn't mocked out.